grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 ### Ingester disk IOPS

-The ingester disk performances (IOPS and latency) can impact both write and read requests.
+The IOPS (input/output operations per second) and latency performances of the ingester disks can affect both write and read requests.
 On this write path, ingester disk is touched to write the write-ahead log (WAL), while on the read path the ingester disk is touched to query series whose chunks have already been written to disk.

 We recommend to run ingesters with a fast disk (e.g. SSD disk).